rydmike/flex_color_picker/README.md

 }
 ```

-Add the ColorPicker in your build method, give it the starting color, a heading and sub-heading if you like and the required onColorChanged callback function, that you can use to modify the provided color color to the selected color in the color picker.
+Add the `ColorPicker` in your build method, could for example be in a ListView or Column.
+Give it the starting color, a heading and sub-heading plus the required onColorChanged callback function.
+Use the color from the callback in `setState()` to modify the provided color, to the selected color in the color picker.

 ```dart
 ColorPicker(